KILTprotocol/docs/docs/sdk/1-workshop/03-attester/index.md

 └─ kilt-rocks # project
     └─ attester # all attester code
       ├─ attestCredentials.js # issues credentials
-      ├─ getAccount.js # loads the Attester account
+      ├─ generateKeypairs.js # Executed only once to generate your private keypairs for the DID ├─ getAccount.js # loads the Attester account
       ├─ getCtype.js # returns a specific ctype
       ├─ getFullDid.js # loads the Attester on chain DID